mybonk/mybonk-wiki/workshop-10/README.md

-# Workshop 10: Bitcoin VM + Lightning Container with Mutinynet
+# Workshop 10: Run Mutinynet on a VM and other nix-bitcoin on a Container

 ## Overview